TychoJ/avrMake/README.md

 ```bash
 SUBSYSTEM=="usb", ENV{DEVTYPE}=="usb_device", IMPORT{builtin}="usb_id", IMPORT{builtin}="hwdb --subsystem=usb", MODE="0666"
 ```

 This ensures that a normal (non-root) user can use the USB.

 After creating the file you can restart the udev service with:
 ```bash
 sudo service udev restart
 ```
-This sould complete the WSL installation and you can configure and use the Makefile.
+This should complete the WSL installation and you can configure and use the Makefile.

 ## Windows without WSL